 The application was accompanied by a Noise Assessment.
-This identifies the main source of noise to be the adjacent railway line.
+This identifies the railway line as the main source of noise.
 The Noise Assessment concludes that noise mitigations measures will be required to ensure that the site is suitable for development.
 This will vary across the site, but includes a noise barrier of variable height along the eastern boundary of the site (1m to 2.5m high) and acoustic glazing and ventilation to certain properties.
 These measures will adequately mitigate any noise for future occupiers and take into account the predicted increases in rail traffic over the next decade (32%).
-Environmental Health have raised no objection on these grounds, subject to a condition to require a scheme to be submitted to protect residents of the development from traffic noise.
+Environmental Health have not raised an objection on these grounds, subject to a condition to require a scheme to be submitted to protect residents of the development from traffic noise.